SBU-Jonathan/.github/README.md

 # COLA

 The COLA code is setup at [FML](https://github.com/SBU-Jonathan/FML) repository.
-We made installation easier with CONDA.
+We made installation easier with Conda.

 ## Conda Cola Environment
 Setup the Cola environment with the command: